 I understood early on that I'd need a lot of variety to make the game more interesting, especially when competing with a relatively repetive game like Pokemon Mystery Dungeon.
 This led to me making lots and lots of reskinned enemies and moves with very small tweaks.
 But as the game grows, its complexity hasn't.

 This is the wrong kind of variety: It's a variety that conditions you to expect nothing new out of every move and enemy you find—it kills intrigue.
-The variety we want out of games is a set of well-designed mechanics that each serve a specific role in the game.
+The variety we want out of games is well-designed and gives each feature a specific purpose.

 At the moment, most of esprit's items are cheap re-skins of the humble apple (Sometimes literally: the pear was a green apple until very recently).
 Using these items is a non-choice; players eat food to make space or refill their HP, or clear the occasional negative status conditions.